Galbeyte1/snippetbox/docs/explanations/dependency-injection.md

 - Distinguishing between different _severities_ of log entries
 - Enforce a consistent structure for log entries so it's easier to parse when using external programs like Datadog, New Relic etc.

 I'll use the `slog.New()` function to initialize a new structured logger, which writes to the standard out stream and uses the default settings.
 It's important to note custom loggers created by `slog.New()` are **concurrency-safe**.
-We can share a single logger and use it across multiple goroutines and in our HTTP handlers without needing to worry about race conditions.
+We can share a single logger and use it across multiple goroutines and in the HTTP handlers without needing to worry about race conditions.

 ```Go
 logger := slog.New(slog.NewTextHandler(os.Stdout, &slog.HandlerOptions{